ChronosWalker/ChronosWalker/README.md

 - 💞️ I’m looking to collaborate on prjects if hands needed on board
 - 📫 How to reach me adamsfranc024@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm bilingual but trying tolearn more languages
+- ⚡ Fun fact: I'm bilingual but trying to learn more languages

 <!---
 ChronosWalker/ChronosWalker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.